sandstone-mc/sandstone-cli/README.md

   --autoReload=port              Automatically reload your data pack in-game.
 Requires to open the world to LAN with
                                  cheats enabled, and to specify the port.

+  --clientPath=clientPath        Path of the client folder.
+Override the value specified in the configuration file.

   --description=description      Description of the data pack.
 Override the value specified in the configuration file.

   --formatVersion=formatVersion  Pack format version.
 Override the value specified in the configuration file.

   --fullTrace                    Show the full stack trace on errors.

-  --minecraftPath=minecraftPath  Path of the .minecraft folder.
-Override the value specified in the configuration file.

   --name=name                    Name of the data pack.
 Override the value specified in the configuration file.

   --namespace=namespace          The default namespace.
 Override the value specified in the configuration file.

+  --root                         Save the data pack & resource pack in the .minecraft/datapacks &
-  --path=path                    The path to save the data pack at.
-Override the value specified in the configuration
+                                 .minecraft/resource_packs folders.
+Override the value specified in the configuration file.
-                                 file.

-  --root                         Save the data pack in the `.minecraft/datapacks` folder.
-Override the value specified
-                                 in the configuration file.
+  --serverPath=serverPath        Path of the server folder.
+Override the value specified in the configuration file.

   --strictErrors                 Stop data pack compilation on type errors.